Tisgaon

 Tisgaon is a village in the Pathardi Taluka of Ahilyanagar District, Maharashtra, India.

 Geography

-Tisgaon is located approximately 12 km from Pathardi and 53 km from Ahmednagar.
+Tisgaon is located approximately 12 km from Pathardi and 40 km from Ahilyanagar.
 It covers an area of 1,506 hectares and is governed by the Tisgaon Gram Panchayat.

 Demographics

 As per the 2011 Census of India, Tisgaon had a population of 7,707 with a sex ratio of 940 females per 1,000 males.

 History

 The village features five ancient gates, maintained by the Archaeology Department of Maharashtra.
 The most notable is the Ahmednagar Gate, which is 40 feet high with arched entrances on all four sides.